Skip to main content

 Selecting the output device

-SDL plays through whichever device the OS reports as default.
+CPAL plays through whichever device the OS reports as default.
 To change it, use your platform’s audio settings:

 • macOS — System Settings › Sound › Output